ManasB17/Reinforcement-Learning/Reinforcement-Learning.md

 	- Provides a scalar Reward $R_t$
 ---
 ### History and State:
+**History**:
 - History is the sequence of observation, actions, rewards:

+- History up-to timestamp $t$ is determined by sequence, observation and reward all the way till time stamp $t$.
 	  $H_{t}=A_1,O_1,R_1,...,A_t,O_t,R_t$

-What happens next depends on history. which means *Agent selects based on the history*, *The environment selects observation/reward*
+- *"What happens next depends on history"*. which means *Agent selects action based on the history*, *The environment selects observation/reward based on history*.

+**State**:
-State is the information used to determine what happens next.
+- State is summary of the information used to determine what happens next.
+- State replaces history since it is the summary of all the concise information needed to determine what happens next.
-In RL there are different state definition of state:
+- In RL there are different state definition of state:
 	1. Environment State:
 	2. Agent State:
 	3. Information State:

-Formally, State is the function of history.
+Formally, State is the function of history. $S_t=f(H_t)$

 #### Environment State $(S^{e}_{t})$

 - Is environment's private representation.
-- Info used in env to determine what happens next.
+- Internal information used inside the environment to determine what happens next.
+	  **Example**: Imagine an environment as an Atari emulator with it's own set of internal representation state which helps emulator to determine next possible decisions to make.

+- These state are some set of number that determine what happens next from environment perspective.
-- "*The environment state is not usually visible to the agent*"
+- "*The environment state is not usually visible to the agent*".
+Hence the algorithms does not depend on those numbers.
 - Even if it is visible it may be irrelevant information.

+`Note:  Environment state does not provide relevant information to build algorithms.`

 #### Agent State $(S^{a}_{t})$

 - Is the agent's internal representation.
+-
 - What info the agent uses to pick next action.
 - This is the information used by reinforcement learning algorithms.
 - It can be any function of history.